-Prerequisite: DE Automotive Technology II This course is available for students who have completed the first two courses of Automotive Technology and attained program-completed status.
+Prerequisite: Automotive Technology II This course is available for students who have completed the first two courses of Automotive Technology and attained program-completed status.
 The tasks for this capstone course represent the middle-tier standards of the National Automotive Technician's Education Foundation's (NATEF's) Automobile Service Technology accredited program.
 Students are provided the instructions in all systems as they prepare for the ASE (Automotive Service Excellence) Student Certification, "the first step in building a career as a service professional in the automotive industry."
 There are fees associated with this course.
+Students may earn college credits through dual enrollment with Northern Virginia Community College.